oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/3-custom-model/3-custom-model.md

 # Create a Custom AI Vision Model

 ## Introduction
 In this lab, you will use a pre-labeled set of images to train a custom object detection model.
-It will take about 15 minutes for the model training to occur so we will start the model training in this lab and then learn to label images in the next lab while the model is being trained.
+It will take about 30 minutes for the model training to complete, so we will start the model training in this lab and then continue with the next lab.
+(We have a previously-trained model to use in the next lab.)

 *Estimated Time*: 15 minutes